-However, if you were expecting a battery-powered, Bluetooth version of the Sonos One, think again.
+If you were expecting a battery-powered, Bluetooth version of the Sonos One, however, think again.
 Physically, the Move towers over the One.
 Compared to the majority of portable Bluetooth speakers, and indeed anything Sonos currently offers, it is relatively tall (24cm) and heavy (3kg).

 We can’t imagine many people will be throwing it in their luggage and taking it away on holiday.
 It's more suited to becoming a semi-permanent fixture in a room of your house and taken for occasional spins in the garden when the weather permits.
 Or, indeed, when it doesn’t.

 The Move is IP56-rated dust and water-resistant, meaning it should be protected from ‘harmful dust’ and ‘strong water jets from all directions’.
 That’s not the only new design trait to accommodate the Move’s portability either.
 A recessed area around its rear that your hand can slide into means that, despite its size and weight, it is fairly easy to move around.
 The Black Show finish (slightly lighter in shade to the traditional Sonos black) has supposedly been chosen as the best finish in terms of heat and UV resistance.